-In a TPA, BICS provides the numbers, but the relationship between you and your end-user remains the same.
+In a TPA, BICS provides the telephone numbers, but the relationship between you and your end-user remains the same.
 In order for this arrangement to work, a Letter of Authorization (LOA) needs to be signed by the actual end-user of your services to confirm that you, as a BICS customer, will act on their behalf.

-Make your numbers compliant with BICS
+Make your phone numbers compliant with BICS

 - Secure your business growth: Number sub-allocation will be prohibited in France starting from January 2023.
 Continue expanding your business and provide new services to your customers in France by implementing a regulatory compliant framework.